Fredy Otárola

 Fredy Rolando Otárola Peñaranda (born 5 May 1961) is a Peruvian lawyer, notary and politician (PNP).
 He was a former Congressman representing the Ancash Region between 2006 and 2016.
-He served as Minister of Labor and Employment from 2014 to 2015 and briefly as Minister of Justice in 2015 during the administration of Ollanta Humala.
+He served as Minister of Labour and Employment from 2014 to 2015 and briefly as Minister of Justice in 2015 during the administration of Ollanta Humala.

 Early life, education and career

 He was born in the city of Huaraz where he continued his primary studies at the Antonio Raimondi and Jorge Basadre schools; and the secondary ones, in the Mariscal Luzuriaga of the same city.
 He graduated as a lawyer from the Universidad de San Martín de Porres in Lima in 1986 and later specialized in Commercial Civil Law at the Universidad de San Martín de Porres in Lima.
 From 1991 to 1993, he was head of the office of public records of Ancash Region.
 From 1998 to 2006, he practised as a notary.